Student Rights, Responsibilities and Judicial Procedures

 - The right to testify or to refuse to testify without such refusal being detrimental to the student.

-- The right to appeal the decision of the Committee to the President who will review the official record of the hearing.
-The appeal must be in writing, stating the reason for the appeal, and it must be made within 5 working days after the dean mails the letter containing the Committee’s decision.
+- The right to appeal the decision of the Committee to the president who will review the official record of the hearing.
+The appeal must be in writing, stating the reason for the appeal, and it must be submitted to the president within five business days after the dean mails the letter containing the Committee’s decision.

 - Hearings before the Committee shall be confidential and shall be closed to all persons except the following: